 Government support for individuals – a summary

 The Chancellor has announced various measures to support individuals and the self-employed as a result of the Coronavirus.
-Here we provide a summary (as of 7 May 2020) of the support available for individuals during this period of disruption.
+Here we provide a summary (as of 3 November 2020) of the support available for individuals during the next stage of the Coronavirus crisis.

-- Statutory Sick Pay (SSP) – You can get £94.25 per week Statutory Sick Pay (SSP) if you’re too ill to work.
+- Statutory Sick Pay (SSP) – You can get £95.85 per week Statutory Sick Pay (SSP) if you’re too ill to work.
 It’s paid by your employer for up to 28 weeks.
-From 13 March, you can now claim SSP.
-This includes individuals who are caring for people self-isolating in the same household and therefore have been advised to do a household quarantine.
+You can claim SSP if you’re self-isolating and cannot work due to Coronavirus.
 Read more here.
 If you’re self-employed or not eligible for SSP and you have Coronavirus or are advised to stay at home, you can now more easily make a claim for Universal Credit or new style Employment and Support Allowance.

 - Universal Credit and Working Tax Credit – The basic element is enhanced for the next twelve months.
 This increases Universal Credit standard allowance for the next 12 months by £1,000 a year and increases the Working Tax Credit basic element by the same amount.